What Is an Illustration Essay?

 Cut any sentence that does not do one of three things: present an example, add concrete detail to an example, or connect an example to the thesis.
 Illustration essays fail when they pad the space between examples with vague generalizations.

 You have the structure.
 The part most students find hard is writing a thesis specific enough that examples can actually prove it, and then finding examples concrete enough to do the job.
-If you're working against a deadline, our illustration essay writers can help with this; they'll build the argument from your topic brief and deliver a complete draft, formatted and ready to submit.
+If you’re working against a deadline, our essay writing service covering all types can help; they’ll build the argument from your topic brief and deliver a complete draft, formatted and ready to submit.

 Transition Words for Illustration Essays